 Enhancing Accounting and Audit Quality In Georgia

-The interim results of the survey point out that the new regulatory framework succeeded in improving significantly the transparency of corporate financial reports, the understandability of the information provided in corporate financial reports, the timeliness of providing the information while the qualitative characteristics of the financial statements appear to meet the requirements of the external users.
+The main results of the survey point out that the new regulatory framework succeeded in improving significantly the transparency of corporate financial reports, the understandability of the information provided in corporate financial reports, and the timeliness of providing the information, while the qualitative characteristics of the financial statements appear to meet the requirements of the external users.
 Furthermore, there is the strong belief that the adoption of the internationally recognized set of accounting standards from the Georgian companies provides them the opportunity to promote local statements and enhance their value.

 At the same time the new audit framework seems to advance the audit quality while the new audit report clearly distinguishes the roles and responsibilities of the auditor and corporate management.

-As has been recognized by the majority of the survey participants, SARAS initiatives and actions not only play a vital role in the establishment and enforcement of the new accounting requirements but also affect the quality of audit and corporate reporting.
+As has been recognized by the majority of survey participants, SARAS initiatives and actions not only play a vital role in the establishment and enforcement of the new accounting requirements but also affect the quality of audit and corporate reporting.